Türk Maarif College

-Türk Maarif Koleji (/tr/), commonly referred to as Kolej, is a selective secondary public school in Nicosia, Northern Cyprus.
+Türk Maarif College (/tr/), commonly referred to as Kolej, is a selective secondary public school in Nicosia, Northern Cyprus.
 Access to the school is only open to students with top score in a nationwide entrance exam.
 It is an English-medium school.

-The school is famous with their highly successful academic programme, consecutively receiving national and international awards.
-The school is also very successful in sports, musical competitions and science olympiads.
+The school is famous with their performative academic programs, consecutively receiving national and international awards.
+The school engages scholars to be pro-active in sports, musical competitions and science olympiads.

 The school follows the English curriculum, preparing students for the International General Certificate of Secondary Education and the GCE Advanced Level examinations.
 However, students are allowed to follow the Turkish curriculum from Year 10 if they choose to prepare for Yükseköğretim Kurumları Sınavı.
 All students receive Devlet Lise Diploması (State Lycee Diploma) following their graduation.

 History

 The school was founded on 27 January 1964 by Hasan Nevzat and two teachers Behzat Gürsel and Mahmut İslamoğlu all teaching members at the English School in Nicosia, which had remained in the Greek Cypriot controlled side after intercommunal fighting between Turkish Cypriots and Greek Cypriots in December 1963.
 The school was established as a private school in a rented house in the Köşklüçiftlik area and later extended to a ruined church with four classrooms.
 The school was primarily set up as an English-medium school modelled on the English School, preparing students for the UK GCE examinations.
 It was then called Kösklüçiftlik English School (Turkish: Köşklüçiftlik İngiliz Okulu).

 Eventually, the school moved to the Victoria Girls High School building near the Atatürk Square, and then transferred to the old Commercial Lycee next to the Haydar Pasha Mosque.
 In 1968, it was turned over to the Turkish Education Office and its name was changed to the English College (Turkish: İngiliz Koleji).
 Until 1973, the school did not award a diploma to its graduates.
 Due to the changes made in the entrance to Turkish universities, the school's name was changed once again to Turkish Educational College (Turkish: Türk Maarif Koleji) in 1973, and the school was authorised to award high school diplomas to its graduates.
 The school moved to its present location in 1974 which was previously used by an old Greek Cypriot High School, Gymnasio Neapolis in Kizilbash.
 After 1991 the secondary school portion (first, second, and third forms) moved to another building (as a separate school, Bayraktar Turk Maarif Koleji, leaving the high school portion (fourth, fifth and sixth forms).
 In academic year 2009-2010, the secondary school moved back onto the main premises at Okullar Yolu Street, which remains the current location of the school.